webgismd/api-specs/bcwms/wms-developer-guide.md

 ### <Describelayer>
 The DescribeLayer operation is used primarily by clients that understand SLD-based WMS.
 In order to make an SLD one needs to know the structure of the data.
-WMS and WFS both have operations to do this, so the DescribeLayer operation just routes the client to the appropriate service.
+WMS and WFS both have operations to do this, so the DescribeLayer operation just routes the client to the appropriate service. (in this instance the WMS call makes a reference to the WFS equivalent - for example) http://openmaps.gov.bc.ca/geo/pub/WHSE_FOREST_VEGETATION.VEG_COMP_LYR_R1_POLY/ows?service=wfs&version=1.0.0&request=DescribeFeatureType

 The standard parameters for the DescribeLayer operation are: https://docs.geoserver.org/latest/en/user/services/wms/reference.html#describeLayer